DatafromtheBleachers/Project-Understat/README.md

 # 3) From the player that scores the most: Where does he prefers to shoot and also where does he score the most goals? #

+In the case of Bayer Leverkusen: Boniface takes the first place.

 ## Shot Heatmap ##

 - Boniface looks to place himself in areas with near the penalty spot.